 The sequential bending & raising movements in the process aid better digestion of ingested food.
 Moreover, an early morning Surya namaskar habit leads to perfect metabolism which helps break down food faster.

 It disciplines your mind by keeping it content, patient cheerful & more alert.
 And, Positivity’s IN! 😀

 From warming up, boosting energy levels to strengthening the core & cleansing the body, Suryanamaskara environs every vital aspect of an PERFECT exercise regime.

 But, SHOULD YOU BE:

 - Having joint problems or othopaedic complication(s),

-…you better refrain from doing Suryanamaskara, as the postures may aggravate any of the related complications.
+You better refrain from doing Suryanamaskara, as the postures may aggravate or invoke any related complications.

 Say CHEERS to LIFE, every time you bow to the Sun! 😀